Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 **Verse 1:**
-Whispers of humanity rise with morning's first light,
+Whispers of humanity awaken with morning's first light,
 Shadows loom at dusk, where dreams ignite.
 In the city's pulse, where neon glows bright,
 Echoes intertwine, merging into the night.